Bubblegum Crisis: Setting

 The setting displays strong influences from the movies Blade Runner and Streets of Fire.
 The opening sequence of episode 1 is even modeled on that of the latter film.
 The humanoid robots known as "boomers" in the series were inspired by several movies, including Replicants from the aforementioned Blade Runner, the titular cyborgs of the Terminator film franchise, and the Beast from the film Krull.

 Suzuki explained in a 1993 Animerica interview the meaning behind the cryptic title: "We originally named the series 'bubblegum' to reflect a world in crisis, like a chewing-gum bubble that's about to burst."

 Production

 The series started with Toshimichi Suzuki's intention to remake the 1982 film Techno Police 21C.
 In 1985, he met Junji Fujita and the two discussed ideas, and decided to collaborate on what later became Bubblegum Crisis.
 Kenichi Sonoda acted as character designer, and designed the four female leads.
 Masami Ōbari created the mechanical designs.
 Obari would also go on to direct episodes 5 and 6.
 Satoshi Urushihara acted as the chief production supervisor and guest character designer for Episode 7.

-The OVA series is eight episodes long but was originally slated to run for 13 episodes.
-Due to legal problems between Artmic and Youmex, who jointly held the rights to the series, the series was discontinued prematurely.
+The OVA series is eight episodes long, made as eight separate works, with lengths varying from 26 to 52 minutes.

+A common misunderstanding that has developed, dating back as far as at least the mid-2000s, is that the series was planned and written to be 13 episodes, and that either legal or financial issues resulted in the series having only eight episodes.
+The prevalence of this belief has resulted in it appearing in discussions of the series, even in Anime News Network articles and encyclopedia, and an Otaku USA feature from 2011.

+However, commentaries and interviews with production staff contradict this.
+Production designer Hideki Kakinuma said in commentary notes that appeared with the 2018 Animeigo release of the OVA series, "At the time there was no plan to make it into a series, each film was going to be made one at a time."
+Katsuhito Akiyama, director of OVA parts 1, 2, and 3 echoed this in a November 1997 interview, recalling challenges in directing the OVA parts and creating a narrative due to a lack of long-term plan, "...it was not easy to keep on producing episodes without knowing a clear plan of how many total they want us to make."
+Further the staff don't discuss or mention the existence of these issues hampering the project in these interviews and commentaries, which included directors, voice actresses, character designers, even AIC president Tōru Miura.
+Akiyama recalled the experience of working on the production as "fun".